Skip to main content

 • You had moved out and the property had been rented out again at the same price

-The landlord needs to prove to VCAT that:
+The landlord needs to show to that:

 • They have suffered financial loss or property damage